vdn-projects/pool-data-api/readme.md

         ```

 ## Required setup
-Please use python version 3.6 or higher, and ensure below 2 modules are installed.
+Please use python version 3.6 or higher, and ensure below 2 additional modules to be installed (not included in default python package).
 * `requests==2.25.1`
 * `pytest==6.2.2`

 ## How to run
-* Run the server: `python server.py`, default host: `http://127.0.0.1:8081`.
+* Run the server: `python server.py`, default host access: `http://127.0.0.1:8081`.
 * Run pytest for the unit test: `pytest test.py`

 ## Potential improvement